akrolsmir/AIBat/README.txt

 ********************

 Priorities:
-*- clean up AIBatTabs, seperate into different tabs, array in the relevant classes.
-*- tooltip instead of popup on click
+*- modtrace
 *- output difficulty values (Breeze)
+*- use AttributeConsolidator, standardize .osu files on click.
 - improve settings, autogenerate settings
 - Settings menu- Permanently disable popup, hide unused warnings
-- Update the output to match
-- Search button in panel
+- Search button in Searcher2
 - reduce cross-dependency from dialogs

-To do:
+- check if audioleadin total less than 2 secs
 - Ask peppy for HitObject for slider's endposition;
 	- Add option to show all distance spacings (from OsuDistanceChecker).

-- Check for circle size between 3-7
-- check if audioleadin total less than 2 secs
+To do:
 - Order tabs by number of hitobjects
 - Add option to close individual tabs
 - Add option to save all warnings as txt.
-- Add Label, reSearch and Enter options in Searcher.
 - Encourage compatibility with system.newline and character separator
-- Standardize .osu files on click.

 Implement many more checks:
-- MP3 bitrate
-- # diffs < 6?
 - warning for white color + kiai
 - warning for same color
-- All hitsounds must be > 42 bytes
 - More than 3 slider velocities

 Storyboarding: